-The back of the SW271C offers a variety of ports including a USB service input for firmware updates, a micro USB input for the HotKey Puck, two HDMI 2.0 inputs, one DisplayPort 1.4 input, one USB-C / Thunderbolt 3 input/output, one headphone output, and one upstream USB Type B input.
+The back of the SW271C has a USB service input for firmware updates, a micro USB input for the HotKey Puck, two HDMI 2.0 inputs, one DisplayPort 1.4 input, one USB-C / Thunderbolt 3 input/output, one headphone output, and one upstream USB Type B input.

 On the left side of the display are two USB 3.1 outputs and one SD card slot.
 There’s also a place to attach a Kensington cable lock for security.

 The SW271C comes with the BenQ HotKey Puck peripheral.
 This provides quick access to color modes, brightness, and navigating the on-screen menu.
 This is a redesigned, Generation 2 model of the puck included with older BenQ displays.
 The BenQ’s on-screen menu may also be easily accessed through a row of front-facing buttons at bottom right.